sjbiaga/pisc/README.md

-When an ambient is "launched" with the `NAME "[" PARALLEL "]"` syntax, a new `UUID` will be associated with it, as the common value of all `IOLocal`s corresponding to the fibers created in parallel by `parMapN`.
+When an ambient is "launched" with the `NAME "[" PARALLEL "]"` syntax, a new `UUID` will be associated with it, as the common value of all `IOLocal`s corresponding to the fibers created in parallel by `parTraverse`.
 The `NAME` must have been previously introduced using "ν" - an ambient name.

 Not part of the original `Ambient Calculus`, an agent (invocation) expression - unless